AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

    ![chlimage_1-104](assets/chlimage_1-104.png)

 1. Once you enter the credentials, click **Next** in the upper right corner of the page.
-Then, upload the associated private key and certificate for the SSL connection.
+Then, upload the associated private key and certificate for the SSL/TLS connection.

    ![chlimage_1-105](assets/chlimage_1-105.png)